-In each site, ice-related landform, rock glacier and debris-covered glacier (only at Cima Uomo) were investigated (Fig. 1).
+In each site, ice-related landforms, rock glaciers and debris-covered glaciers (only at Cima Uomo) were investigated (Fig. 1).
 To have a more complete overview of the moss flora of these habitats, also close ice-free landforms with similar substrates were investigated.
-In particular, a fossil rock glacier (i.e. rock glacier without ice core) and a scree slope were investigated at Lazaunkar , and the moraine of the Little Ice Age (LIA) glacier at Cima Uomo (Fig. 1).
+In particular, a fossil rock glacier (i.e., rock glacier without ice core) and a scree slope were investigated at Lazaunkar, and the moraine of the Little Ice Age (LIA) glacier at Cima Uomo (Fig. 1).

-On each landform, identified as a sampling unit ("mesohabitat"; Vanderpoorten et al. 2010), 2-6 random plots were identified.
+On each landform, identified as a sampling unit ("mesohabitat"; Vanderpoorten et al., 2010), 2-6 random plots were identified.
 The number of plots was chosen according to the landform area (Fig. 1).
 Each plot consisted of a square of 50 m2 where all morphological species, discriminated with the aid of a magnifier, were intensively collected.
 Each sample was stored and transported in a paper bag for dehydration.
-Samples are preserved in the collection of the Herbarium Universitatis Mediolanensis (Università degli Studi di Milano).
+Samples are preserved in the collection of the Herbarium Universitatis Mediolanensis (University of Milan).